Kata-Teamm8s/SysopsSquad-Archit-Kata/adr-extract-reporting.md

 To tackle both issues, we decided to first extract self-containing components from the main system and enable asynchronous handling of tasks where possible.

-As a first step we will start with components which appear to be easy to isolate and promise potential for significant savings of system resources.
+As a first step, we will start with components which appear to be easy to isolate and promise potential for significant savings of system resources.

 ## Decision